GetFirefly/firefly/README.md

 Firefly is different than BEAM in the following ways:

-* It is an ahead-of-time compiler, rather than a virtual machine that operates on bytecode
-* It has some additional restrictions to allow more powerful optimizations to take place, in particular hot code reloading is not supported
-* The runtime library provided by Firefly is written in Rust, and while very similar, differs in mostly transparent ways.
-One of the goals is to provide a better foundation for learning how the BEAM runtime is implemented, and to take advantage of Rust's more powerful static analysis to catch bugs early.
+* It supports compilation to standalone executables
 * It is designed to support targeting WebAssembly, as well as many other types of targets.

-The result of compiling a BEAM application via Firefly is a static executable.
-This differs significantly from how deployment on the BEAM works today (i.e. via OTP releases).
-While we sacrifice the ability to perform hot upgrades/downgrades, we make huge gains in cross-platform compatibility, and ease of use.
-Simply drop the executable on a compatible platform, and run it, no tools required, or special considerations during builds.
-This works the same way that building Rust or Go applications works today.
+* It is designed to support both ahead-of-time compilation to machine code, and compilation to bytecode
+* It sacrifices some features to enable additional optimizations, in particular we don't have plans currently to support hot code reloading.
+* It is written as a way to better understand the BEAM itself, and one of its goals is to provide a more accessible means of learning how the BEAM works internally, to the degree that we provide the same functionality as the BEAM.
+By implementing it in Rust, we also hope to learn how implementing something like the BEAM in a much more restrictive, but safe language impacts its development.

 <a name="goals"/>